marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

  - Kanban
 ---

-I have a problem; i often have a really hard time connecting our vision and over arching goals to the items that we are actually working on.
+I have a problem; I often have a hard time connecting our vision and overarching goals to the items that we are actually working on.
 I want to be able to pick up anything we do and understand *why* we are doing this *now* and how it will take us closer to our goal.

 I've [blogged about this](http://www.marcusoft.net/2014/10/vision-statements.html) before and in my time in Indonesia I even thought I had a great way of uncovering what those high-flying goals *really* means, by simply asking this question:

 > What can we measure to see progress to that goal?

 But it turns out, understandably once I think about it, that question is too hard.
-The gap between the vision and the work is too big.
+The gap between the vision and the work is quite simply too big.

-To me the connection between vision and our work reminds me a lot of the business of the underpants gnomes in South Park:
+To me often the connection between vision and our work reminds me a lot of the business of the underpants gnomes in South Park:

 <iframe width="420" height="315" src="https://www.youtube.com/embed/tO5sxLapAts" frameborder="0" allowfullscreen></iframe>

 It's like

-1. vision: "we're gonna rock the world",
+1. Vision: "we're gonna rock the world",

 2. …,